 I used to read the way I used to live — fast, careless, and without retaining anything.
 I'd blow through three chapters of the Bible and not be able to tell you a single thing I'd read.
 It was like eating without tasting.
 Just getting through it so I could check the box and feel like a good Christian.

-A mentor of mine in recovery — older guy, been sober twenty-something years, never in a rush about anything — watched me speed-reading one morning and said, "You're doing the Bible the same way you did drugs.
+My mentor in recovery watched me speed-reading one morning and said, "You're doing the Bible the same way you did drugs.
 Fast and desperate."

 That one landed.

 My mentor introduced me to something called lectio divina.
 Latin for "divine reading."
-I'd never heard of it.
 It sounded kind of Catholic and mysterious, and I was skeptical.
 But I was also desperate, so I tried it.

 The basic idea is simple: take a small passage — maybe five or six verses — and read it slowly.
 Then read it again.
 And again.
 Don't analyze it.
 Don't cross-reference.
 Just let a word or phrase rise to the surface, like something floating up from deep water.